felias-fogg/dw-link/docs/manual.md

 ![KiCad-Schematic](pics/dw-link-probe-V3.1-sch.png)

 The pin mapping is a bit different from the basic design described above.
-It is controlled by pin D5, which is tied to ground in order to signal that the more complex pin mapping is used.
+The change from the basic mapping is controlled by pin D5, which is tied to ground in order to signal that the more complex pin mapping is used.
 The additional pins are all in italics.

 | Arduino pin | ISP pin  | Function                                                     |
 | ----------- | -------- | ------------------------------------------------------------ |